For each of our holidays you should at least have the basic skills of cycling. Also an average physical condition is required.

-Below are the eight levels that we use to indicate the difficulty of our trips to prevent any future surprises.
+Below are the four levels we use to indicate the difficulty of our trips to prevent any future surprises.
 Are you unsure about the level that is right for you?
 Our professional sales department will help you find your way.

-Most Bike & Barge holidays we offer are level type 1 or 2.
+Most cycling holidays we offer are biking level 1 or 2.
 These holidays are appropriate for anyone with average physical condition and basic cycling skills (see above).

 (1 km = 0.62 miles)

-The lightest cycling holiday, suited for everyone and people of all ages.
-On virtually flat terrain, with distances up to 50 kilometers.
+The lightest cycling holiday, covering largely flat terrain, suitable for everyone and people of all ages; with distances to 45 kilometers.
 You spend about 4 hours on your bicycle.